-Upgrading existing buildings and structures
+Upgrading existing buildings

-If an application is made to alter a building constructed before 1 January 2002, the relevant authority may require that building work be carried out to ensure that the building is safe and conforms to proper structural and health standards.
+Applications for alterations to existing buildings, where an application is made to alter a building constructed before 1 January 2002, the relevant authority may require that building work be carried out to ensure that the building is safe and conforms to proper structural and health standards.

-Applications for change of use or reclassification
+- Applications for change of use or classification

-If an application is made for a change of use or change of building classification, additional work may be required to ensure that the building is appropriate to its present or intended use.
+Applications for change of use or reclassification, where an application is made for a change of use or change of building classification, additional work may be required to ensure that the building is appropriate to its present or intended use.

-If a Council Building Fire Safety Committee is not satisfied that the fire safety of an existing building is adequate, they can require the building owner to carry out work to fix that.
+If a council building fire safety committee is not satisfied that the fire safety of an existing building is adequate, they can require the building owner to carry out work to fix that.

 The Commonwealth Disability (Access to Premises-Building) Standard 2010 (Premises Standard) was adopted under the Disability Discrimination Act 1992 on 1 May 2011 and contains improved access provisions for both new and existing buildings.

-From 1 October 2012, when an existing building is being altered or added to and the new work is such that it requires assessment against the provisions of the National Construction Code, the Council or private certifier undertaking the building rules assessment can require that an ‘affected part’ must also be upgraded to make it accessible.
+From 1 October 2012, when an existing building is being altered or added to and the new work is such that it requires assessment against the provisions of the National Construction Code, the council or private certifier undertaking the building rules assessment can require that an ‘affected part’ must also be upgraded to make it accessible.